40net-cloud/fortinet-azure-solutions/FortiGate/A-Single-VM/README.md

 ##### FortiGate

-On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from specific IP ranges going in and out of the same internal interface (port2).
+On the FortiGate-VM, a firewall policy rule needs to be created to allow traffic from specific IP ranges going in and out of the same internal interface (port2).
 It is also possible to use dynamic addresses using the SDN Connector to have more dynamic firewall policies.

 ### Inbound connections